Barcelona, Spain

 Details

 Barcelona students typically live in flats (apartments) shared by four to six IFSA students.
-Locations vary but are typically in neighborhoods with plenty of local charm, no more than 30 minutes from the IFSA Program Center via public transportation.
+Apartment locations vary but are typically in neighborhoods with plenty of local charm, no more than 30 minutes from the IFSA Program Center via public transportation.

-Flatmates could include all genders.
-Bedrooms are shared by same gender students.
-Students are responsible for their own meals, either cooking in their flat or eating out—in Barcelona, there are delicious options at every turn.
+Flatmates in student apartments could include all genders, while bedrooms within apartments are shared by same gender students.
+Students who request and are placed in single bedrooms in shared apartments incur a supplemental fee.
+Singles cannot be guaranteed.
+Students are responsible for their own meals, either cooking in their kitchen or eating out—in Barcelona, there are delicious options at every turn.

 Sample housing